What Are the Business Regulations for Cannabis in Massachusetts?

 “It’s a bit of a chicken-and-egg problem,” he adds, “because before you file your application, you are supposed to have a commitment for a facility.
 You don’t want to make a commitment before you know you’re getting a license, and it can sometimes take a year or longer because they’re so inundated at the CCC.
 You’d like to have some wiggle room, but that can be a challenge.”

-As a starting point, companies in the marijuana industry need to set up the proper corporate structure.
+As a starting point, marijuana industry companies need to set up the proper corporate structure.
 Similar to other businesses, a company will simply not be able to thrive without the proper legal foundation.
 This is especially important in the marijuana industry due to the strict regulatory requirements.
 If your company lacks the appropriate corporate structure, under Massachusetts marijuana laws, authorities may deny a license.

 You cannot apply for a cannabis business license in the Commonwealth of Massachusetts without a business plan.
 The CCC wants to see carefully documented evidence that your company has a viable (and legal) plan to operate in a manner that considers and protects public safety.
 Without a proper business plan and sufficient evidence of financial capital, you will not be permitted to obtain any type of marijuana license in Massachusetts.
 Business planning is essential for all cannabis industry companies.